spacepxl/ComfyUI-HQ-Image-Save/README.md

 ## Nodes:
 - Image
   - Load EXR (Individual file, or batch from folder, with cap/skip/nth controls in the same pattern as VHS load nodes)
+  - Load EXR Frames (frame sequence with start/end frames, %04d frame formatting for filenames)
   - Save EXR (RGB or RGBA 32bpc EXR, with full support for batches and either relative paths in the output folder, or absolute paths with version and frame number formatting, and overwrite protection)
+  - Save EXR Frames (frame sequence with %04d formatting, optionally save workflow as GUI .json and/or API .json)
-  - Save Tiff (RGB 16bpc TIFF, needs update to match SaveEXR functionality)
+  - Save Tiff (RGB 16bpc TIFF, outdated)
 - Latent
   - Load Latent EXR (Same VHS style controls now)
   - Save Latent EXR (4 channel latent -> RGBA 32bpc EXR)